ismomehdi/ot-harjoitustyo/README.md

 ### Run

-Run the application using the following command:
+Run the application with the command:

 ```bash
 poetry run invoke start